basho/basho_docs/source/references/Command-Line-Tools---riak-admin.md

 ## reip

+_This will likely be removed in future versions.
+Instead use `riak-admin cluster replace`._

 Renames a node.
 The current ring state will be backed up in the process. **The node must NOT be running for this to work.**

 ```bash
 riak-admin reip <old nodename> <new nodename>
 ```

 ## js-reload

 Forces the embedded Javascript virtual machines to be restarted.
 This is useful when deploying new custom built-in [[MapReduce]] functions. (_This needs to be run on all nodes in the cluster_.)

 ```bash
 riak-admin js-reload